-Note:
+Notes:

-- 1. In accordance with the provisions of the Rules and Review Procedures for Director and Supervisor Share Ownership Ratios at Public Companies, where the paid-in capital of the company is more than NT\$1 billion but less than NT\$2 billion, the total registered shares owned by all directors shall not be less than 7.5 percent of the total issued shares; the total registered shares owned by all supervisors shall not be less than 0.75 percent of the total issued shares.
+- 1. According to Article 2 of the "Rules and Review Procedures for Director and Supervisor Share Ownership Ratios at Public Companies," for companies with a paid-in capital exceeding NT\$1 billion but less than NT\$2 billion, the total shares held by all directors must be no less than 7.5%, and the total shares held by all supervisors must be no less than 0.75%.
 The shareholdings of independent directors elected by a public company shall not be counted in the total referred to in the preceding paragraph; if a public company has elected two or more independent directors, the share ownership figures calculated at the rates set forth in the preceding paragraph for all directors and supervisors other than the independent directors and shall be decreased by 20 percent. - 2.
-The amount of the total issued shares of the Company is NT\$1,182,608,300, and the number of the total issued shares is 1,182,608,300 till April 29, 2023.
+The amount of the total issued shares of the Company is NT\$1,182,608,300, and the number of the total issued shares is 1,182,608,300 till April 27, 2024.
 The minimum number of shareholding requirements for directors shall be 8,000,000 in compliance with the relevant law and regulations mentioned in the preceding paragraph. - 3.
-The number of the total shareholding of the Company's directors is 11,641,674 till the date for the suspension of share transfer, April 29, 2023.
+The number of the total shareholding of the Company's directors is 11,202,301 till the date for the suspension of share transfer, April 27, 2023.
 This number meets the shareholding requirements for directors in the relevant law and regulations.